khulnasoft/tracker/docs/docs/events/builtin/signatures/index.md

 one signature identifies attempts to manipulate the syscall tables or the `/proc` filesystem, operations that are indicative of rootkit behaviors.
 Another detects the dynamic introduction of new executables into the system, flagging potential security issues.
-Upon a match, these signatures prompt Tracker to produce a security event, capturing the specifics of the underlying event and any associated implications.
+Upon a match, these signatures prompt Tracee to produce a security event, capturing the specifics of the underlying event and any associated implications.

-## The Role of Security Events in Tracker
+## The Role of Security Events in Tracee

 Security events play a critical role in maintaining system integrity.
 They provide an analytical layer, translating raw events like syscalls into actionable insights about potential threats or anomalies.
-With the power of eBPF, Tracker efficiently monitors system activities in real-time, generating security events that equip users with the information they need to assess and respond to the state of their digital environments.
+With the power of eBPF, Tracee efficiently monitors system activities in real-time, generating security events that equip users with the information they need to assess and respond to the state of their digital environments.

 ## Be Prepared!

-For optimal utilization of Tracker and effective response to potential threats, we strongly recommend readers to meticulously review each security event documentation page.
+For optimal utilization of Tracee and effective response to potential threats, we strongly recommend readers to meticulously review each security event documentation page.